 3) Gently massage the face in circular, upward strokes.

 4) Try to meditate once a day.
 Sit quietly and place one hand on your heart and the other hand on your belly and remember to breathe deeply.
-Feel the expansion of your belly with each inhalation and observe your heart gently fall as you exhale.
+Feel the expansion of your abdomen with each inhalation and observe your heart gently fall as you exhale.